Volunteering information and advice

 To help reduce youth offending, Derby Youth Offending Service Youth offending is looking for volunteers who are:

 For more information on volunteering with the Youth Offending Service email: email@example.com.

 Youth offender panels - Volunteers will be asked to sit on a youth offender panel alongside another volunteer and a member of the Youth Offending Service.
 The aim of the panel is to work with the young person and their parent/carer on a 'contract' of activities to address their offending behaviour.
 The panel will then be responsible for monitoring the young person's progress with the contract.
 You would need to be able to spare two to three hours a week.

 Volunteers receive free training for these roles and out-of-pocket expenses are reimbursed.

 Improving Wellbeing by Volunteering

 Livewell is an integrated healthy lifestyle service that supports people to lose weight, stop smoking, get more active and maintain a healthy lifestyle.

 It’s Improving Wellbeing by Volunteering Programme recognises that volunteering can be a key to a long and healthy life (Volunteering in Health and Social Care Report 2008).
-Livewell is looking for volunteers to signpost people to the service and/or lead community based walks.
+Livewell is looking for volunteers to signpost people to the service or lead community-based walks.

-If you are interested in volunteering work with young people, please contact the youth clubs directly, the details can be found here.
+If you are interested in volunteering work with young people, please contact the youth clubs directly.